fairuzald/WBD-13522057-Portfolio/README.md

 - **About Me** section including a brief introduction, skills, and experiences.
 - **Contact form** for visitors to reach out.
 - Clean and simple navigation, no JavaScript required.
+- **Animation on first render** to enhance user experience and visual appeal.

 ## Technologies Used

 - **HTML**: For structuring content using semantic elements.
-- **CSS**: For designing and styling the layout, typography, and responsiveness.
+- **CSS**: For designing and styling the layout, typography, responsiveness, and animations.

 > Note: This project was built without using any CSS frameworks, pre-built templates, or Generative AI tools.